 If the patient is a minor under nine years old at the time of the injury, the deadline runs until the minor’s 11th birthday.
 This gives injured minors extra time to learn of their condition and appreciate the injury before suing.
 This is especially helpful in cases of birth injuries or other malpractice, where the child’s problems may not be discovered until they are much older.
 Additionally, people injured before they turn 11 years old are able to take advantage of a “discovery rule” extension.
 This means that if you do not discover the malpractice until after the child turns 11, and you could not have reasonably discovered the malpractice injury earlier, you have two years from the date of discovery of the injury – or until the child turns 19 years old (whichever is later).
 This only applies to people injured before they turn 11, though, and would not apply for adults.

 If you or a loved one has been injured by a doctor’s poor healthcare, you might be entitled to compensation.
-For a free consultation with our medical malpractice attorney, call Ken Kieklak, Attorney at Law today at (479) 251-7767.
+Medical negligence attorney Ken Kieklak possesses over two decades of legal experience fighting for victims of medical malpractice, and he would be pleased to work with you on your potential case.
+For a free consultation to discuss the details of your case with our medical malpractice attorney, call Fayetteville, AR personal injury lawyer Ken Kieklak today at (479) 316-0438.
 Because your case may have important deadlines attached, do not delay.